rishabh-os/Dot-Files/README.md

 #### Setup

->![NOTE]
+> [!NOTE]
->This script only works completely for `x86_64` machines.
+> This script only works completely for `x86_64` machines.
 I haven't gotten around to implementing an architecture agnostic version yet.

 This script is mostly so that I can use the same tools I use on my personal computer on other servers/clusters/machines/SSH targets.
 The fact that it also clones everything else I configured is just a happy little accident :) (and also perhaps completely unnecessary).